 Saarinen’s Womb Chair also figured in Norman Rockwell’s Saturday Evening Post cover in May 1959.
 In the image, Rockwell presented another “bachelor,” a father avoiding church with his family on Easter.
 The father slumps, hiding in a gray Womb Chair while his family walks behind.
 Again, the Chair functions as a static space of male privilege by physically supporting a father’s evasion from domestic and reproductive labor.
 Also compliant, the chair in this scene offers privileged male repose.

 This project reclaims the Womb Chair from its narrow associations with sexual compliance and male repose.
 Contrasting with the industrial identity of the manufactured object, the project employs repeating sets of hand sewn felted wool structures and embroidery to refashion its form and surfaces.
 These structures--based on textile typologies produced by women over centuries-- work together to recast, retool, and re-render the womb as a uterus in biological operation through space and time, combatting the cliched passivity of the chair’s current static presentation.
 More specifically, the chair’s layered red textiles, articulated stitching, and re-forming explore themes of encroachment--by the disease endometriosis and by society.
 As an object, the new chair will be an aggregative sewn sculpture of embroidered and felt-formed tissue, scarring, cysts, adhesions, and fibroids.
-In its refashioning, this Womb Chair articulates a typically invisible uterine narrative, one of struggle with decades of disease, communicating a range of womb experiences including pain, violence, and loss.
+In its refashioning, this Womb Chair articulates a typically invisible uterine narrative, one of struggle with decades of social and physical disease, communicating a range of womb experiences including pain, violence, and loss.
 The womb ceases to be a space of compliance, titillation and repose, and instead becomes a site of resilience and complex narrative and memory.
 In this form, the Womb Chair may resist patriarchal constraint and speak.

 The refashioned chair will offer a space of struggling repose, a seat that only offers comfort for a moment before requiring adjustment by the occupant.
 Visitors will remain in semi-constant motion, reflecting the experience of those who suffer from pelvic inflammatory disease and, more broadly, women in society--always in a constant situation of adjustment through accommodation and resistance.